Judge Blocks Trump's Executive Order Allowing Local Officials To Reject Refugees

 Trump's executive order, the judge wrote, appears to run counter to the Refugee Act.

-"This ruling shows the country how this administration was wrong to attempt a state-by-state refugee ban," said Mark Hetfield, president and CEO of HIAS."An overwhelming majority of governors and municipalities have already expressed their desire to continue welcoming refugees.
+"This ruling shows the country how this administration was wrong to attempt a state-by-state refugee ban," said Mark Hetfield, president and CEO of HIAS.
+"An overwhelming majority of governors and municipalities have already expressed their desire to continue welcoming refugees.
 To those few who have not, we say not only is it unkind and un-American to ban refugees from your states and towns, but it is unlawful."

 Texas recently announced it would become the first state to reject refugees since Trump issued the executive order.